Colin McMaster/Getty Images

-10 years on from its heartbreaking last-gasp retirement from the lead after a titanic battle with Audi and Porsche, Toyota won the 2026 Le Mans 24 Hours in fine style, after another three-way showdown, this time with BMW and Cadillac.
+10 years on from its heartbreaking last-gasp retirement from the lead after a titanic battle with Audi and Porsche, Toyota won the Le Mans 24 Hours in front of more than 350,000 fans in fine style, after another three-way showdown, this time against BMW and Cadillac.

 The No. 7 TR010 HYBRID of Kamui Kobayashi, Mike Conway and Nyck de Vries delivered the landmark, emotional result.
 It's the brand's sixth win at the Le Mans 24 Hours, the first for its Hypercar badged as a TR010 and its first win since 2022, the year before the top class of the WEC exploded with the debut of the LMDh regulation set ahead of the centenary Le Mans in 2023.